openrct2-ridecreation-api

 Entrance/Exit Placement

-After placing all station pieces, use the placeEntranceExit
+After placing all station pieces, use the placeEntranceExit endpoint to add entrance and exit:

 - Automatically finds all station pieces in the ride